-ATMs ATMs are the fastest, easiest way to change money at the best rates.
+ATMs: ATMs are the fastest, easiest way to change money at the best rates.
 Look for ATMs adorned with international flag decals that accept foreign debit cards; you’ll often need a 4-digit PIN.
-There are fewer international ATMs in smaller towns and in the countryside, and ATMs are not restocked during Shabbat or on Jewish holidays.
+There are fewer international ATMs in smaller towns and in the countryside, and ATMs may not be restocked during Shabbat or on Jewish holidays.

 There is rabies in the countryside, and wild animals should be avoided.
 Keep away from stray dogs and cats, no matter how friendly or hungry they may seem.

 When snorkeling or diving in the Red Sea, remember that many coral formations are not only sharp, but can burn.
 It is illegal to touch or walk on any coral—not only for your safety, but for the protection of the coral, which can be easily broken and killed.
 Spiny sea urchins, covering the underwater floor in many parts of the Red Sea, are the bane of swimmers and snorkelers.
 It’s best to wear foot coverings and try to avoid stepping anywhere near a sea urchin—and note that it’s very easy for a wave or current to glide you right onto one.
 Study photo charts of fish before snorkeling, and memorize those that are poisonous to touch, especially the stonefish or rockfish, with their billowing, diaphanous fins that appear to be so delicate.
 From June through August, stinging and burning jellyfish plague Israel’s Mediterranean waters.
 Do no swim on days when there is evidence of jellyfish on the beaches.